Schedule goal/development reviews about 30 days in advance.

 Leniency – The tendency to use a less stringent set of standards.
 Interestingly, often supervisors are more lenient with employees whose performance is low.

-Halo Effect – The tendency to base an employee’s entire review on evaluation of a single performance objective, either positive or negative.
+Halo Effect – The tendency to base an employee’s entire review on evaluation of a single performance objective, either positive or negative, such as meeting one's fundraising goals.